 We are a busy, but friendly school, with lots going on.
 This website aims to give you a taster of the school, as well as providing regularly updated information for both parents and pupils.

 We have recently had our Ofsted inspection and we feel the judgements were a fair reflection on our journey towards GOOD.
 Personal development, behaviour and welfare and our Early Years provision, were both graded as GOOD.

 Staff put children at the centre of all that we do and the decisions we make to create a happy, secure learning environment for all members of our school, with the motto Be The Best You Can Be Today:

-- That we promote the Values of our school and the links to the church and local community
+- That we promote the Values of our school and the links to the local community

 - That we have happy children and happy parents

 - That we care for children who have adversity and difficulty by offering a high level of pastoral support

 - That we provide an all-round curriculum that celebrates all achievements